Joggers Nipple: How To Treat & Prevent Nipple Chafing

 What happens if, despite your best efforts at prevention, you end up with chafed nipples.
 Now, what should you do?

 First, as soon as you get back from your run and suspect chafe, clean it carefully.
-This should be done with very mild soap and warm water, wiping very gently so as to avoid more discomfort.
+This should be done with very mild soap and warm water, wiping very gently to avoid more discomfort.

 If your nipples are swollen and/or inflamed, you may want to try some hydrocortisone cream to help alleviate this problem.
 If they are red and open, you may even need an antibiotic cream.

 You may need to take some time off of running while you heal.
 In fact, simply thinking about running may cause you discomfort!
 For certain, if you think you can run through healing, be sure to take preventative measures.

 Cover the chafed area with a lubricant and some kind of bandage to prevent further injury.